CloudCoinConsortium/CloudCoin/Merchant Tools/README.md

 # RECEIVING AND SENDING CLOUDCOINS PROGRAMMATICALLY

 There are many ways to send and receive CloudCoins including by email, https web sites and Skywallet.
-We suggest using Skywallet but Skywallet has has one drawback: it is psuefo anonymouse and RAIDA Administrators can see the account numbers and transactions of those account numbers.
+We suggest using Skywallet but Skywallet has has one drawback: it is pseudo anonymouse and RAIDA Administrators can see the account numbers and transactions of those account numbers.
 This is simular to the Blockchain.
-CloudCoin Wallet with CloudBank, on the otherhand, runs on your desktop or server while Skywallet is in the RAIDA Cloud.
+CloudCoin Wallet with CloudBank, on the otherhand, runs on your desktop or server.
 The CloudCoin Wallet provides 100% anonymous transactions but is less convenient.
-Skywallet provides pseudo-privacy that is like crypto currencies.
 Unlike crypto, Skywallet transactions are not public.
-This means that the only people who could possibly see your SkyWallet Transactions are RAIDA Administrators.
-SkyWallet makes sending and receiving payments very convenient.

 # Receiving
 The easiest way to receive, confirm payments and send payments is by using our raida_go program that runs on Linux or Windows. raida_go is a command line application that is called just like caling any terminal program.
 It has no graphics or visual interface.
 You simply must provide it with command line arguments.